1961 Indonesian census: Enumeration and tabulation

 Census day was officially designated as 31 October 1961.
-To facilitate operations, the Central Bureau of Statistics established a census office in each province, and provincial governors were appointed ex officio directors of census operations.
+To facilitate operations, BPS established a census office in each province, and provincial governors were appointed ex officio directors of census operations.
 Provincial office staff were trained directly by the bureau, and they, in turn, trained census officials at the regency level.
 The chain continued down to the district level, where enumerators and their supervisors were trained.
 In total, the census enlisted about 350,000 enumerators and 50,000 supervisors.

 Preparations began three years prior with the drawing of enumeration districts and conducting of experimental surveys to simulate the census.
 Field operations began in February 1961 with the listing and verification of households.
 Approximately 200,000 enumeration districts were set up, with each district containing about 100 households.
 These activities continued into October, and the actual population enumeration took place that same month.
 Enumerators canvassed households—about 57 households per enumerator—and verified their information.
 In South Sulawesi, enumeration was delayed until December because of security concerns during the Permesta Rebellion.
 Between 19 and 31 October, enumerators revisited all households to conduct a final check for new births, deaths, and other changes since the household was first canvassed.
 Individuals not present during canvassing because of their employment and those who had been away from home for less than three months were enumerated at their place of origin.

 The census used an individual schedule and a household schedule.
 The individual schedule collected information on a person's name, relationship to the head of household, sex, age, marital status, nationality, religion, language, place of birth, education, and school attendance.
 For individuals aged ten or older, the schedule collected information on literacy, type of activity, primary occupation, industry, status in industry, secondary occupation, and the number of births to every married woman.
 The household scheduled contained separate topics for industrial establishments, institutional households, and private households.
 For private households, the schedule also captured the type of house and agricultural information.

 Tabulation of schedules was done in two groups.
-Schedules from all urban regions and 10 percent of schedules from rural regions were processed mechanically by the Central Bureau of Statistics.
+Schedules from all urban regions and 10 percent of schedules from rural regions were processed mechanically by the bureau.
 The remaining 90 percent of rural schedules were tabulated manually at the provincial level.
 The first provisional results were released in December 1961.
 This was followed six months later by data on each regency and municipality throughout the country.
-Only data for three provinces (Jakarta, Yogyakarta, and East Java) were ever processed completely, and data for the rest of the country were drawn from a one-percent sample tabulation of census returns.
+Only data for three provinces (Jakarta, Yogyakarta, and East Java) were ever processed completely, and data for the rest of the country were drawn from a 1 percent sample tabulation of census returns.
 Many of the detailed results have since been lost.